Vladimir Guerrero: Early life and amateur career

-Career
+Professional career

 Montreal Expos

 Guerrero was signed by the Montreal Expos as an unsigned amateur free agent, on March 1, 1993.
 He advanced quickly through the Expos' Minor League Baseball (MiLB) farm system, making his MLB debut on September 19, 1996.
-That night, Guerrero went 1-for-5 at the plate; his first big league hit, a single to center field, came against Atlanta Braves starting pitcher Steve Avery, in the top of the fourth inning, at Atlanta–Fulton County Stadium.
-Two nights later, on September 21, 1996, Braves closer Mark Wohlers yielded Guerrero's first career home run (HR) — a ninth-inning blast that capped Montreal's scoring, in a 5–4 loss.
+That night, Guerrero went 1-for-5 at the plate; his first big league hit, a single to center field, came against Atlanta Braves' starting pitcher Steve Avery, in the top of the fourth inning, at Atlanta–Fulton County Stadium.
+Two nights later, on September 21, Braves' closer Mark Wohlers yielded Guerrero's first career home run (HR) — a ninth-inning blast that capped Montreal's scoring, in a 5–4 loss.
 That contest is also significant, in that it marks Guerrero's first multi-hit game.

-Guerrero was criticized during his first full season, in 1997 (he had played only nine games, in 1996), for being too aggressive at the plate.
+Guerrero was criticized during his first full season in 1997 (he had played only nine games in 1996) for being too aggressive at the plate.
 Nonetheless, he put up solid numbers for a rookie, batting .302, with 11 home runs and 40 runs batted in (RBI), in just 325 at bats (AB).

-Guerrero led all big league outfielders in errors, in 1997 (12; tied), 1998 (17), 1999 (19), 2000 (10; tied), and 2001 (12; tied).
+Guerrero led all major league outfielders in errors, in 1997 (12; tied), 1998 (17), 1999 (19), 2000 (10; tied), and 2001 (12; tied).
 He also led all NL outfielders in errors in 2002 (10), and led all AL outfielders in 2006 (11), and 2007 (nine).

-Scorn for Guerrero's free-swinging ways changed into admiration, in 1998.
+Scorn for Guerrero's free-swinging ways changed into admiration in 1998.
 While he continued to swing at pitches that were clearly balls, he also continued to hit them with authority.
 In one instance, Guerrero got a base hit off a pitch that bounced before arriving at home plate.
 His superior hand-eye coordination and prodigious strength allowed him to be unusually aggressive at the plate, but still put up high batting averages year after year.
-Despite Guerrero's freeswinging style, he never struck out 100 times in a season.
+Despite Guerrero's freeswinging style, he never struck out 100 times in a season (his highest strikeout count in a season was 95 in 1998).

-Guerrero batted .324, with 38 home runs, and 109 RBI, in 1998.
-Before the end of the 1998 season, he agreed to a $28 million deal.
+In 1998, Guerrero batted .324, with 38 home runs, and 109 RBI.
+Before the end of that season, he agreed to a $28 million deal.
 Guerrero represented the Expos at the 1999 All-Star Game.
 During the 1999 season, he maintained a 31-game hitting streak‚ the longest in the majors in 12 years.
-Guerrero finished 1999 with 131 RBI, and in 2000, he hit 44 home runs; both figures are career highs.
+Guerrero finished the season with 131 RBI, and in 2000, he hit 44 home runs; both figures are career highs.